IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-videoindexer-manage-ru-v2.md

     resourcerequired="false"
 />-->

-# Need to scale Media Reserved Units v2
+# Video Indexer Need to scale Media Reserved Units v2

 ## Fix this problem now using our expert solution
 Expert solutions are written by Azure engineers to help you quickly resolve the problem on your own.